rehive/docs-portal/content/platform/core-resources/transactions.md

 weight: 6
 ---

 Transactions are a way to manage value on and between accounts in the Rehive platform.
 Every transaction can be either a `debit` or a `credit`.
 In simple terms `debit` reduces an account's balance and a `credit` increases an account's balance.
-A transfer can be throught of as a 2-step transaction where one user is debited and another is credited the required amount.
+A transfer can be thought of as a 2-step transaction where one user is debited and another is credited the required amount.
 This structure allows for easy verification of balances and can be used to back track to a specific point in time to discover what the balance was.

 Every transaction has a status that can be used to gauge the state of the transaction.
 The statuses are: